jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 # From Abilities to AI Agents: Introducing the WordPress MCP Adapter

-The Abilities API introduced in WordPress 6.9 makes it possible to create WordPress functionality that is **standardized, discoverable, typed, and executable**.
+The [Abilities API introduced in WordPress 6.9](https://make.wordpress.org/core/2025/11/10/abilities-api-in-wordpress-6-9/) makes it possible to register WordPress functionality that is **standardized, discoverable, typed, and executable**.
 It provides a solid foundation on which WordPress developers can build and extend across the WordPress ecosystem.

 It's also a major step in making WordPress ready for AI automation and workflows.
-With Abilities, WordPress is positioned to take advantage of any current and future innovations in Generative AI.
+With Abilities, WordPress is positioned to take advantage of any current and future developments in Generative AI.

-One of the biggest of these recent innovations is the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro), or MCP.
+One of the biggest of these recent developments is the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro), or MCP.

 With MCP, it's possible to provide additional context to the models which power AI tools.
-For example, let's say you were using an AI tool to help you draft a report of all sales on your WordPress powered ecommerce site.
+Let's say you were using an AI tool to help you draft a report of all sales on your WordPress powered ecommerce site.
 Imagine if it was possible to give the AI secure access to all your orders for the year.
-If WordPress supported MCP, it would be possible.
+If WordPress supported MCP, it would be.

-Fortunately, the Core AI team have already thought of this, with the release of the **MCP Adapter**.
+Fortunately, the Core AI team have already thought of this, with the release of the [MCP Adapter](https://make.wordpress.org/ai/2025/07/17/mcp-adapter/).
 This adapter implements the Model Context Protocol in the scope of a WordPress site, and lets AI tools (like Claude Desktop, Claude Code, Cursor, and VS Code) **discover and call WordPress Abilities directly**.

 So let's dive into the MCP Adapter, learn how to install and use it in your WordPress plugins and themes, expose your existing abilities as **MCP tools**, and connect AI clients to your WordPress enabled MCP site to make use of the new protocol.